underoot/underoot.github.io/content/blog/2023/04/06/logical-problem-game-on-three-js.md

 ---
-title: Train with light bulbs
+title: Logical problem game on Three.js
 splash: content/splash.png
 description: Once upon a time, with my colleagues I discussed one funny old logical problem which becomes a basement for the 3D game on Three.js
 ---